Drug & Alcohol Rehab in Irvine

 If you do find that you experience a minor relapse, but you feel able to handle it without more in-person rehab treatment, you can make use of home detox kits.

-You can also make use of the rehab team’s experience without going back into full-time treatment, but if addiction does reoccur you have the option of taking another period of time in a rehab clinic in Irvine.
+You can also make use of the rehab team’s experience without going back into full-time treatment, but if addiction does reoccur you have the option of taking another period of time at a drug and alcohol rehab in Irvine.

 The aim of therapy, and of aftercare and support groups, is to prevent relapse.